fluffyloopy/Line-sticker-downloader/README.md

 - [x] Next release: support animated "popup" stickers.
 Script only downloads static versions for now.

-- [ ] Allow program to take input from a text file for batch downloading. (not gonna bother tbh, until someone actually needs. and idk how to implement to this code cuz of how its written, gonna be harder than usual)
+- [ ] Mix audio and animated on stickers.

 - [ ] Add a GUI to make program less offensive looking.